temporaerhaus/website/content/pages/kontakt/index.en.md

 Mastodon: [@temporaerhaus@chaos.social][1]
 Twitter: [@temporaerhaus][2]

-Telefon: +49 731 14116501 (please only call in emergency situations, we _really really_ prefer E-Mail)
+Telefon: +49 731 14116501 (please only call in emergency situations, we _really really_ prefer E-Mail.
+Use the contact information of [Haus der Nachhaltigkeit](https://www.h-d-n.org/) for reaching them.)

 ## Briefpostadresse